Deep learning for classifying dynamical states from time series via recurrence plots: Methodology

 \section{Methodology}

-To construct the training dataset, we first simulate a set of standard dynamical systems along with noisy data sets, as summarized in Table~\ref{tab:dynamical_systems}.
-From the resulting time series, we reconstruct the phase space using Takens' embedding theorem.
-Recurrence plots are then generated from these reconstructed trajectories to capture the intrinsic recurrence structure of the underlying dynamics.
+To generate the training and testing datasets, we first simulate a set of standard dynamical systems along with 3 types of noise, as summarized in Table~\ref{tab:dynamical_systems}.
+From the resulting time series, we reconstruct the trajectories in phase space using Takens' embedding theorem and derive the corresponding RPs to capture the intrinsic recurrence structure of the underlying dynamics.

-These RPs are used as input features for the proposed deep learning framework, which is designed to classify distinct dynamical regimes and noise types.
-A schematic representation of the overall methodology that includes a systematic way of classification of time series using deep learning model is shown in Figure~\ref{fig:pipeline}.
+These RPs are then used as input features for the proposed deep learning framework, which is designed to classify distinct dynamical regimes and noise types.
+A schematic representation of the basic methodology that indicates the systematic way of classification of time series using the dual branch deep learning model is shown in Fig.~\ref{fig:pipeline}.
 Comprehensive details on time series generation, RP construction, and the architecture of the proposed deep learning model are provided in the following subsections.